 Mission: To digitally enhance research across all fields through the efficient utilization of data, software and e-Infrastructure.

 The Center is structured as a cross-faculty research-based organization that has the ownership of the common research infrastructure for eScience, provides user support across the faculties and develops future e-infrastructures and services.

-The Abacus 2.0 supercomputer, hosted at the DeIC National HPC centre, SDU, is a state-of-the-art solution optimized for a wide range of applications in computational science and technology.
+The ABACUS 2.0 supercomputer - DeiC National HPC centre, SDU- hosted at the SDU eScience Center, is a state-of-the-art solution optimized for a wide range of applications in computational science and technology.
 It is one of the three Danish National Supercomputing Services.

-Open to all Danish researchers and industry, coming both from the traditional HPC disciplines as well as the emerging ones, Abacus 2.0 is able to perform 766 trillion operations per second opening new and unique research opportunities for its users.
+Open to all researchers and industry in Denmark, coming both from the traditional HPC disciplines as well as the emerging ones, ABACUS 2.0 is able to perform 766 trillion operations per second opening new and unique research opportunities for its users.

 Current applications cover advanced modeling and simulations in chemistry, material science, biophysics, high-energy physics, engineering, computational medicine, archeology as well as scientific data visualization.